Netherlands 12 min

 The 30% special tax rate

-The Netherlands offers a special tax rate for certain expats who have been recruited to work in the Netherlands for a specific role.
+The Netherlands offers a special tax rate for certain expats who have been recruited to work in the Netherlands for a specific, skilled role.
 It’s intended to compensate the employee for the expense of their move and the cost of living in the Netherlands.
-When certain conditions are met, the 30% reimbursement ruling allows an employer to grant a tax-free allowance equivalent to 30% of the gross salary, subject to Dutch payroll tax.

-This benefit is available for up to five years and entitles them to partial non-resident taxpayer status.
-If your employee qualifies, it’s up to you to help them apply for the benefit.
+This benefit is available for up to five years and entitles employees to partial non-resident taxpayer status.

-The 183 day rule
+The 183-day rule

 What if your employee hasn’t been living in the Netherlands for a full year?